vishaltak/gitlab-development-kit/doc/howto/vagrant.md

 ### Vagrant troubleshooting

-- On some setups the shared folder will have the wrong user.
+- On some setups, the shared folder has the wrong user.
 This is detected by the Vagrantfile and you should `sudo su - build` to switch to the correct user in that case.
 - If you get a "Timed out while waiting for the machine to boot" message, you